a MEMA Review

 - Nedbank: https://www.nedbank.co.za/content/dam/nedbank/site-assets/Personal/Accounts/TsandCs/Nedbank_MobiMoney_ReferAFriend_Terms&Conditions_2020.pdf

 - Loot: https://www.loot.co.za/content/index.php/referral-program

 - Yoko: https://www.yoco.com/za/referral-programme/

 Each of these programs runs independently from one another, featuring their own and unique set of rules.

-Our system provides a management tool for our business partners which enable to them to monitor, and manage their subscriptions and business.
+Our system provides a management tool for our business partners which enable to them to monitor, and manage their subscriptions and refer-a-friend business.

 Mema, Affiliate and Connecta members mutually agree to these rules and therefore enter into an agreement, similar to a franchise agreement, to use our system.
 Mema is the franchisor, while Affiliate and Connecta members are the franchisees.